Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_9.svg
         isVisible: true
         useCaseDescription: >-
-          Plan marketing campaigns and their impact on costs, revenues and other decision metrics.
-Visually compare scenarios and simplify plan vs. actuals workflow.
+          Plan campaigns and their impact on costs, revenues and other decision metrics.
+Visually compare scenarios and simplify budget vs actual.
         useCaseURL: /solutions/marketing-campaign-planning/

       - useCaseTitle: KPI and performance presentations
         useCaseImage: /img/icons/use-cases/use_case_10.svg
         isVisible: true
         useCaseDescription: >-
-          Securely share insightful presentations with your team, clients and other stakeholders, exposing only the information and KPIs they need to see.
+          Securely share insightful presentations with your team, clients and other stakeholders, exposing only the information they need to see.
         useCaseURL: /solutions/kpi-and-performance-presentations/

       - useCaseTitle: Revenue optimization and cost reduction
         useCaseImage: /img/icons/use-cases/use_case_6.svg
         isVisible: true
         useCaseDescription: >-
-          Easily identify what drivers revenues, costs and other decision metrics, and find opportunities for optimizations.
+          Easily identify what drives revenues, costs and other decision metrics, and find opportunities for optimizations.
         useCaseURL: /solutions/revenue-optimization/

     useCaseSectionTitle: >-